shashankmanjunath/shashankmanjunath.github.io/_publications/masters-thesis.md

 particle signals from background signals.
 Lastly, we propose a novel combined reconstruction and segmentation model which can perform both reconstruction and segmentation on undersampled SP-IRIS data.

+This was my Master's thesis, performed under the direction of Prof. M. Selim Ünlü in the Department of Electrical Engineering at Boston University.